vatplanner/dataformats-vatsim-public-examples/README.md

 `-rr` can be used to display a progress status every n files (e.g. `-rr 100` to report every 100th file).

+By default, overly precise timestamps will be rounded.
+Rounding can be disabled using `--no-rounding`.

 ```
 usage: dump|dump.sh
  -dm,--dumpmember <CID>     only dumps the member identified by given